 The business is run by one person, all decisions are made by this person but staff can still be hired.
 Sole traders do not enjoy limited liability and personally liable for all debts of the business.

-The average fee per Australia engagement amounts to AUD$6,500, which includes company registration, opening corporate bank accounts, providing a legal registered office, and GST and ABN registration.
+The average fee per Australia engagement amounts to AUD$6,650, which includes company registration, opening corporate bank accounts, providing a resident director and virtual office address, and GST and ABN registration.
 Refer to draft invoice embedded in the icon below:

 During the Australia company registration process, Healy Consultants Compliance Department guides our Client through legal and tax obligations.